-- 1 lb. white or chocolate candy coating
+- 1 pound candy coating (white or chocolate)

 1. Place the cream, corn syrup, sugar, salt, baking soda, and raspberries in a medium saucepan over medium-high heat.
 Stir until the sugar dissolves, then brush down the sides of the saucepan with a wet pastry brush to prevent sugar crystals from forming.
 Insert a candy thermometer.

 2. Cook the candy without stirring until the thermometer reads 240 degrees F (115 C).
 Once it reaches the proper temperature, remove it from the heat and take out the thermometer.

 3. Pour the candy onto a greased baking sheet and allow it to sit until it feels just warm to the touch.
 Depending on the temperature of the room, this might take 10-20 minutes.